-Other than a few FDA-approved cannabinoid-based medications—Sativex, Marinol, and Epidiolex—cannabis products meant for medical use are recreational cannabis products that may lack rigorous safety, dosing, and efficacy studies essential for medical drugs.
+Other than a few FDA-approved cannabinoid-based medications such as Sativex, Marinol and Epidiolex, cannabis products meant for medical use are recreational marijuana products that might lack rigorous safety, dosing, and efficacy studies essential for medical drugs.

 Numerous clinical trials for cannabinoid-based medicines are underway, including a recently published Phase 1 multiple-dose study of a standardized THC-dominant product.

 Canopy Growth researchers looked at the safety and pharmacokinetics of one of the company’s standardized THC-dominant products meant for medical purposes.

 The capsules tested used cannabis resin extracted by supercritical carbon dioxide and diluted in medium-chain triglycerides and contained 2.5 mg THC and <0.25 mg CBD.